 Near Leidseplein, Club Church, Spijker and Bronx Video make their stretch of Kerkstraat sexy.

 Gay News and Gay & Night magazines are in Dutch and English, each with maps and nightly events.
 Winq Magazine, a gay lifestyle glossy sold at newstands, is published in English and Dutch, with online Winq-GK app editions.
 Gay Krant, after 30 years of publishing, ended their print edition in mid-March 2013 and folded their GK online edition into the Winq app.

 Party websites for ongoing, mostly monthly dance events include: Club Rapido/Funhouse, Bear-Necessity, Danserette, Furball, Spellbound, and UltraSexi with FPQ.
 Milkshake is a mid-July dance music festival.
-In late November, Love Dance is a World AIDS Day dance event with many artists, live performances, DJs/VJs, divas, and live bands.
-Milkshake is a July Summer festival.
-Bear Weekend takes place in March, Fetish Pride is in late May, and Leatherpride in late October.
+Love Dance is a World AIDS Day dance event with many artists, live performances, DJs/VJs, divas, and live bands.
+Bear Weekend takes place in March, and Fetish Pride / Leatherpride in late October.

 I Amsterdam is a good online guide to most everything in this city.
 MuseumApp, interactive smartphone cultural/museum tours bundled in one app, includes PinkPerspectives, taking you from dark days when ‘sodomites’ were sentenced to death on Dam Square, to gay marriage today in the Netherlands.

 For locations and website links to businesses listed below, see our Amsterdam gay map & listings pages.

 American Hotel Amsterdam (Leidsekade 97; 31-20-556-3000), 1900 Art Deco building, stained glass windows, Café Americain terrace coffee/cocktails, all amenities, breakfast, high tea, jazz brunch.
 Formerly the Hampshire American Hotel.